Johanss-on/Assem2DXF/README.md

 - Handle merged coplanar faces and include library features and forming tools.

 ## Usage
+* See the ReadMe HTMl file first for the full version.
+TLDR;

 1. Open the assembly or part document in SolidWorks.
 2. Run the `Assem2dxf.v3` macro.
 3. All sheet metal flat patterns will be exported to a new `DXF` folder in the assembly's root directory.